winhuiwy/cyber-manaiger/README.md

-# CyberManAIger (POC)
+# CyberManAIger

-A hackathon proof-of-concept for a cybersecurity compliance assistant, scoped to software project cyber-security requirements.
+A proof-of-concept for a cybersecurity compliance assistant, scoped to software project cyber-security requirements.
 The goal is to compress a review that would otherwise take a human verifier weeks or months into minutes — helping teams move fast, not gatekeeping them.
 Every project must produce a SAST, DAST, Dependency